QC20/Doom-run-on-Arduino-Pro-Mini-and-SSD1306/README.md

-# Run the Classic Snake Game with SSD1306 and Arduino Pro Mini
+# Run the Classic Doom Game with SSD1306 and Arduino Pro Mini (5V)

 ** Current Wiring **
+For your convinience I have listed my current wiring underneath.
+You can fit it differently depending on your setup.
+However, please note that the Arduino Pro Mini has dedicated SDA on A4 and SCL on A5.
+On many models these pins are inconviently placed not-to-grid on the PCB board.
+Besides these video pins you are free to choose any other pins for your setup.

 Arduino —– OLED
-5v ——–––––––—–— VCC (pay attention to your OLED voltage requirements) GND ——–––––––—– GND
+5v ——–––––––—–— VCC (pay attention to your OLED voltage requirements)

+GND ——–––––––—– GND

 A4 ————–––––––– SDA

 A5 ————–––––––– SCL

 Arduino - Buttons
 UP button ––––– 8 Pin
 Down button ––– 7 Pin
 Left button ––– 9 Pin
 Right button –– 6 Pin